pprp/pprp.github.io/_pages/about.md

 ---

 My name is Peijie Dong, a Ph.D. student in Data Science and Analysis at the Hong Kong University of Science and Technology (Guangzhou).
 Under the supervision of [Prof. Xiaowen Chu](https://sites.google.com/view/chuxiaowen), my research focuses on auto machine learning, deep learning, and model compression.
 I obtained my B.S. in Software Engineering from Northwest Agriculture & Forestry University supervised by [Prof. Hongming Zhang](https://cie.nwsuaf.edu.cn/szdw/js/2008117820/index.htm) and A.P Yaojun Geng, where I ranked first in my class with a GPA of 3.78/4.0.
 Additionally, I completed my Master of Engineering at the National University of Defense Technology under the guidance of Advisor A.P.
 Xin Niu and [Zhiliang Tian](https://tianzhiliang.github.io/).
 Apart from my primary research interests, I also have a keen interest in large language models and diffusion models.

+Feel free to add me on WeChat with the ID "topeijie" for further discussions and conversations.
+I look forward to connecting with you!

 Research Interests
 ======